svineethk/Expense_Voyage/README.md

 # Expense Voyage

-Expense Voyage is a MERN stack application integrated with an SQL database, designed to efficiently track and manage employee expenses during client-site assignments.
+Expense Voyage is a Full Stack Application integrated with an SQL database, designed to efficiently track and manage employee expenses during client-site assignments.
 This tool is particularly useful for companies that send employees to client locations for work-related tasks, providing a structured way to handle initial funds and subsequent expense claims for travel, accommodation, food, and other work-related expenditures.

 ## 🚀 Features
 **User Authentication:** Secure login and registration system to ensure data privacy.